• Product Introduction

 Function Handlers

-Functions Handlers can be used to create custom request handlers for Pages and define RESTful APIs to implement full-stack applications.
-The following Handler methods are supported:
+Functions Handlers can create custom request handlers for Pages and define RESTful APIs to implement full-stack applications.
+Supported handler methods:

 Handlers method